epicserg/phisSim/README.md

 phisSim
 =======

-the proof of concept of akka clustering possiblities
+The proof of concept of akka clustering possiblities

-This is a follwer/worker pattern based cluster on akka.
+This is a follwer/woorker pattern based cluster on akka.

 The cluster should compute phisical simulations.
-The manager project is for creating and routing tasks and acts as a cluster seed.
+The core project is for creating and routing tasks and acts as a cluster seed.

 The worker project computes.

 Shared is for holding common code.

 The web project is for input and result rendering.

+To run a cluster go to core and write gradle run.